OREGON FROM A TO Z

 Oregon offers a wide variety of SPORTS and has many sports teams including college, high school, league, & professional.
 The state has over 200 Golf Courses.
 It also has many motor sports tracks.
 Skiing is a popular sport and there are many ski resorts.
 The Oregon Sports Hall of Fame and Museum is in Portland, and many important sports figures have come from the state.

 Oregon has many types of TRAILS and celebrates National Trails Day.
 The Oregon Trail is the longest of the overland routes used in the westward expansion of the country.
 The Multnomah Falls Trail is considered one of the best in the state.
-Oregon has many Scenic Scenic Byways and Roadside Attractions.
+Oregon has many Scenic Scenic Byways.
+The Volcanic Legacy Scenic Byway travels through the Cascade Range past numerous volcanoes.
 Eugene is rated one of the top 10 cycling communities in the country.
+The state has Roadside Attractions.

 Oregon has many forms of TRANSPORTATION.
 The State Department of Transportation maintains highways, bridges, tunnels, and has an Adopt-A-Highway Program.
 The Federal Highway Administration provides information on traffic and road closures in Oregon.
 Eugene was the first city to have one-way streets.
 A variety of license plates are available.
 To celebrate its 50th birthday, Matchbox cars issued a car for each state in the order in which it was admitted into the union.
 The car for Oregon was the Dennis Sabre Fire Truck.
 Oregon is one of only 2 states without self-serve gas stations.